wgd-modular/loewenzahnhonig-firmware/README.md

 ## Pre-compiled firmware

 All firmwares have been pre-compiled into binaries that are ready to be uploaded to the Daisy Seed.
 You can find them in the `bin` folder of this repository.
+Simply open the [Daisy Web Flasher](https://electro-smith.github.io/Programmer/) via Google Chrome and upload the `.bin` file and flash your seed.

 ## Controls